- Borrow & Request

 Publisher data from SPARC analysis:

 Subscription costs as a whole are unsustainable.
-Moreover, OSU increasingly pays the same publishers twice to subscribe to journals and enable open access for our own research.
+Moreover, OSU faculty and the Libraries are increasingly paying the same publishers twice to both subscribe to journals and enable open access to research published there.
 We need to create a strong, united message that Oregon State University is dedicated to open scholarly communication and expects to only pay once.

 121 The Valley Library